Zonkaku: Buddhology

 A depiction of the Kumano Gongen, a manifestation of Amida Buddha at the Kumano shrine and an example of the syncretic honji suijaku idea.

 Although Shinran had emphasized exclusive reliance on Amida Buddha and displayed little interest in encouraging devotion to the Shinto kami and other deities important to Japanese Buddhism, Zonkaku adopted a markedly different stance.
 Influenced by widespread popular religiosity, and by generally tolerant attitudes prevalent among monks of the Jōdo sect, Zonkaku argued that devotion to deities other than Amida Buddha could be accommodated within the Pure Land path.
 Zonkaku defended this practice on doctrinal grounds and as a practical necessity for addressing the expectations of rural communities and for facilitating the spread of Jōdo Shinshū.

 This view was influenced by Tendai thought, especially its teaching of the essential gate (本門, honmon) and the trace gate (跡門, shakumon), which also manifested itself as the Honji suijaku theory.
 This theory saw the fundamental original Buddha (本佛, honbutsu) as the essential ground of all other Buddhist deities and kami.
-For Zonkaku, the original Buddha was of course Amida Buddha, and all other deities were his skillful manifestations.
+For Zonkaku, all other deities, kami, Buddhas and bodhisattvas were skillful manifestations of the original Buddha Amida.

 Zonkaku also classified Japanese deities into two categories: Provisional Shrine deities (gonsha-shin) and Actual Shrine deities (jissha-shin).
 Provisional Shrines were centered on deities which were considered temporary and provisional manifestations of Buddhas or bodhisattvas, manifestations that happened for sake of guiding sentient beings.
 The deities of such shrines were considered righteous, compassionate protectors.
 "Actual Shrines", by contrast, were associated with the spirits of living or deceased humans, or with animal spirits such as dragons, or fox spirits, and were regarded as malevolent or potentially harmful.